marteleira/crowdsourced-beach-data-platform/backend/README.md

 # Arrábida Backend

 REST API for the OndaCerta platform.
-Pulls official data from IPMA, Instituto Hidrográfico, APA InfoÁgua and Carris Metropolitana, and exposes a community layer for real-time beach conditions — reports, flags, occupancy, reputation.
+Pulls official data from IPMA, Instituto Hidrográfico, EEA DiscoData and Carris Metropolitana, and exposes a community layer for real-time beach conditions — reports, flags, occupancy, reputation.

 ---